 A well-crafted YouTube video that ranks well in search is an invaluable asset for your marketing campaign that will bear plenty of fruit for a long time.

 Once you have identified your target audience personas, the next step is to create a keyword plan by testing the relevant words and phrases that you think your potential customers will search for in order to find answers, based on your understanding of both who they are and what they care about.

-As you research, take note of each keyword, its search volume (how many people search for that term each month) and the competition for the keyword (how many advertisers currently run ads for it).
-Keywords Everywhere and TubeBuddy are two great tools you can consider for keyword research.
+As you research, take note of each keyword, its search volume (how many people search for that term each month), and the competition for the keyword (how many advertisers currently run ads for it).

 5. Leverage Product Reviews From Relevant YouTube Influencers